-For demand-driven platforms like Elance-Odesk and 99Designs, where the value is created in response to a request, scaling consumption is a critical first step to scaling interactions.
+For demand-driven platforms like Upwork and 99designs, where the value is created in response to a request, scaling consumption is a critical first step to scaling interactions.
 But even for a creation-centric platform like YouTube, scaling consumption is very important, especially when producers participate with a need to self-express or self-promote.

 A consequence of this is the fact that platforms need to start acquiring data about users the moment they sign up.
-This translates itself into simple tweaks in the on-boarding flow.
-E.g. Pinterest will ask you to like a few boards and a few topics as part of its on boarding flow.
-It’s data that helps it understand what to serve you next so that you continue to consume.
+This translates itself into simple tweaks in the onboarding flow. e.g. Pinterest will ask you to like a few boards and a few topics as part of its onboarding flow.
+It is data that helps it understand what to serve you next so that you continue to consume.
 Increasingly, marketplaces aren’t focused on transactions alone.
 Additionally, they encourage users to follow topics and listings, in the hope that such data on users’ interests can help create opportunities for transactions in the future without the user explicitly initiating one.

 Scaling Quality: Curation

 In its early days, YouTube ran competitions where the most upvoted videos were rewarded.
-Wikipedia blocks IPs and accounts which generate a lot of suspicious activity.
-SitterCity and TaskRabbit do intensive background checks on service providers on their platform.
+Wikipedia blocks IPs and accounts that generate a lot of suspicious activity.
+Sittercity and TaskRabbit do intensive background checks on service providers on their platform.
 Whether social feedback or editorial pre-screening, curation is a necessary part of running a platform.